10. The Holy Spirit

 As the crowds swell and the Jewish leaders turn their backs and hearts on Jesus, we begin to sense anguish and heartache from the words that Jesus says and the things that he does.
 Jesus, a mere man, is surrounded by his wounded, suffering, and alienated fellow humans.
 This is so much for anyone to bear.
 Christ, the Son of the Holy God, is witness to every result of sin and degradation that has spiraled for generations as we have fallen further and further from our true home, dwelling with our Father.

+The passage above occurs within the middle of this chapter of Jesus' story.
+The beginning of the chapter concerns Jesus' beloved cousin, John the Baptist.
+It is a painful ending for this miraculously announced son of Zechariah and Elizabeth.
 Read all of Matthew 14.
-Most of us know the story of what happened to Jesus’ beloved cousin, John.
-After he baptized this Son of Man as Christ, the Son of God, in the River Jordan, he is arrested by Herod and then beheaded when Herod’s niece/stepdaughter demands John’s head on a platter.
+Most of us know the story of what happened to John the Baptist.
+After he baptized this Son of Man as Christ, the Son of God, in the River Jordan, he is arrested by Herod and then beheaded when Herod’s niece/stepdaughter demands his head on a platter.

 One of my dearest friends, Jean, my minister’s wife, and I led high school bible study together for many years of Wednesday nights.
 Gathered in our cozy room, we would always have a heated and lively discussion about what does it mean to be the Son of Man and the Son of God?
 How is this possible?
 Who is this Christ Jesus: